yzhao062/yzhao062/README.md

 ECOD is a simple yet effective detection algorithm with extremely fast O(nd) runtime.

 - **Feb 2022**: &#127775; Reached 700 citations on [Google Scholar](https://scholar.google.com/citations?user=zoGDYsoAAAAJ)!

-- **Feb 2022**: Invited talk at Tesla for large-scale anomaly detection.

 - **Feb 2022**: Propose a new initiative called Detected AI (detected.ai) for large-scale anomaly detection applications.
 It is still too early to tell, but it will be exciting!